projectcaluma/caluma/README.md

 * `DATABASE_PORT`: port to use when connecting to Postgres database (default: 5432)
 * `LANGUAGE_CODE`: default language defined as fall back (default: en)

-#### OpenID Connect
+#### Authentication and authorization

-When you want to connect Caluma to your [IAM](https://en.wikipedia.org/wiki/Identity_management) supporting OpenID connect you need following settings.
+If you want connect Caluma you need a [IAM](https://en.wikipedia.org/wiki/Identity_management) supporting OpenID Connect.
+If not available you might want to consider using [Keycloak](https://www.keycloak.org/).

 * `OIDC_VERIFY_ALGORITHM`: Token verification algorithm (default: HS256)
 * `OIDC_CLIENT`: Client name